-The action begins with Superman foiling the attempts of terrorists to blow up the Eiffel Tower with a hydrogen bomb.
+The action begins with Superman (Christopher Reeve) foiling the attempts of terrorists to blow up the Eiffel Tower with a hydrogen bomb.

-Flying to Paris faster than the Concorde, he saves twenty hostages as well as Lois, who is climbing up the tower in heels and a lavender fashion ensemble muttering “Pulitzer Prize, Pulitzer Prize” to keep from freaking out before the Man of Steel plucks her to safety.
+Flying to Paris faster than the Concorde, the man of steel saves twenty hostages as well as Lois Lane (Margot Kidder), who is climbing up the tower in heels and a lavender fashion ensemble muttering “Pulitzer Prize, Pulitzer Prize” to keep from freaking out before Superman plucks her to safety.

 Sneering at the Declaration of Independence and demolishing Mount Rushmore and replacing the faces with their own images en route, the villains are clearly a threat to mankind.

 The evil trio land in the sleepy rural village of East Houston in the American state of Idaho where they cause havoc until they are searched out by Superman’s old nemesis, Lex Luthor (Gene Hackman), freshly escaped from prison.